GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ## The Scene Hierarchy ##

-When you load a geometry cache, Gaffer only reads its scene hierarchy: at no point does it write to the file.
-This lets you manipulate the scene's locations without risk to the file.
+When you load a geometry cache, Gaffer only reads its 3D data: at no point does it write to the file.
+This lets you manipulate the scene without risk to the file.

 > Important :
-> Scenes hierarchies in Gaffer can have their locations non-destructively hidden, added to, changed, and deleted.
+> 3D data in Gaffer can be non-destructively hidden, added to, changed, and deleted.

-Further, Gaffer uses locations in the scene hierarchy to selectively render the geometry you need: expanded locations have their geometry shown in the _Viewer_, while collapsed locations appear only as bounding boxes.
-This on-demand geometry loading allows Gaffer to handle highly complex scenes.
-Currently, only a bounding box is visible in the _Viewer_.
+Further, Gaffer uses locations in the scene hierarchy to selectively render the objects (geometry, cameras) you need: in the _Viewer_, the objects of expanded locations will show, while the objects of collapsed locations will only appear as a bounding box.
+This on-demand object loading allows Gaffer to handle highly complex scenes.
+In your current script, only Gaffy's bounding box is visible in the _Viewer_.

 > Important :
-> Only geometry that has its parent locations expanded will show in the _Viewer_.
-Geometry with collapsed parent locations will show as a bounding box.
+> Only objects that have their parent locations expanded will appear in full in the _Viewer_.
+Objects with collapsed parent locations will appear as a bounding box.

 ### Navigating the scene using the _Hierarchy View_ ###

 Until you expand the scene's locations in the _Hierarchy View_, Gaffy's geometry will remain invisible.

-Use the _Hierarchy View_ to show Gaffy's geometry:
+Use the _Hierarchy View_ to reveal Gaffy's geometry:

 1. If the SceneReader node is deselected, select it by clicking it in the _Graph Editor_.